maxlampe/panter/README.md

 panter (Perkeo ANalysis Tool for Evaluation and Reduction) is a Python package for reducing, evaluating and analyzing PERKEO III data.

-##Project status
+## Project status

 This project is very much WIP and changes are constantly being made.
+Feel free to contact me for feedback and issues.

 ## Installation